aosabook/500lines/objmodel/chapter.md

 Now that we have the simplest version of our object model working we can now think of ways to change it.
-The change that this section will introduce is the distinction between a message-based model and an attribute-based model.
+The change that this section will introduce is the distinction between a method-based model and an attribute-based model.
 This is one of the core differences between Smalltalk, Ruby, Javascript on the one hand and Python, Lua on the other hand.
-The message-based model has the sending of messages as the primitive operation of program execution.
-The attribute-based model splits up the sending of a message into two steps, looking up an attribute and then calling the result.
+The method-based model has the calling of methods as the primitive operation of program execution.
+The attribute-based model splits up the method calling into two steps, looking up an attribute and then calling the result.
 This difference can be shown in the following test:

 ````python